dilyabareeva/quanda/README.md

 ### Custom Explainers

-In addition to the already provided explainers, **quanda** allows users to integrate their own explainer methods.
-This section provides a guide on how to create a wrapper for a custom explainer.
+In addition to the built-in explainers, **quanda** supports custom explainer methods for evaluation.
+This section provides a guide on how to create a wrapper for a custom explainer that matches our interface.

 <details>
 <summary><b><big>Step 1.
 Create an explainer class</big></b></summary>

-Your custom explainer should inherit from the base `Explainer` class provided by **quanda**.
+Your custom explainer should inherit from the base [Explainer](./quanda/explainers/base.py) class provided by **quanda**.
 The first step is to initialize your custom explainer within the `__init__` method.
 ```python
 from quanda.explainers.base import Explainer